Insight

 FAQ

 How quickly should I see results?
 Tension relief shows immediately.
-Density routines typically need 8-12 weeks of consistent sessions combined with topical treatments.[^3]
+Hair density improvements typically need 8–12 weeks of consistent sessions combined with topical treatments.

 Can I use oils with these devices?
-Lightweight oils (squalane, jojoba) are fine for massage brushes but wipe attachments thoroughly afterward; LED helmets should stay oil-free.
+Lightweight oils (squalane, jojoba) are fine for massage brushes.
+Wipe attachments thoroughly afterward.
+LED devices should stay oil-free unless designed with serum dispensers.

 What if I have seborrheic dermatitis?
-Limit massage to 3 minutes, focus on sonic vibration rather than kneading, and rinse devices with an antifungal cleanser recommended by your dermatologist.
+Limit massage to 3 minutes, focus on gentle pressure rather than aggressive kneading, and rinse devices with antifungal cleanser recommended by your dermatologist.

 Healthy scalp rituals rely on consistency, clean hardware, and the right modality for your sensitivity.
 Use the matrix to pick your hardware, follow the blueprint, and treat hygiene as seriously as the spa experience.